Asset Investigation Complexity

 Asset search and discovery is a highly specialized type of investigation, demanding extensive experience, access and resources.
 Every case is unique and must be approached as such.

-- Beacon has assisted clients in identifying more than $165 million in total assets in the past five years.
+- Beacon has assisted clients in identifying more than $165 million in total assets.

 - Beacon’s success rate finding for undisclosed bank accounts (accounts previously unknown to the client) averages 88% based on our last full year of results.

 - Our recent success rate is over 80% for locating stock, brokerage, and retirement accounts.